mitian233/mitian233/README.md

 Third-rate University student.
 English pool.
 Studying PHP/Java/Kotlin/C++.

-Front-end and back-end developer.
-I use vue.js and Bootstrap to build front-ended apps and use Flask or PHP to build back-ended apps.
+Full Stack developer.
+I use vue.js and TailwindCSS to build front-ended apps and use Flask or PHP to build back-ended programs.

 Compared to English, communicating with me in Japanese is easier for me to understand.